Brothers of Italy: Ideology and factions

+On economic issues, the party takes inspiration from both the economic interventionism of Social Right and the economic liberalism of Reaganomics, advocating tax cuts and workfare schemes.
+In opposition, the party advocated more protectionist measures.

 In regards to social issues, the party opposes euthanasia and abortion.
 It also has been described as being strictly "anti-gay marriage" and supporting the "traditional family unit".
 The party collaborates with anti-abortion and anti-LGBTQ+ movements.
 FdI calls for a zero-tolerance policy on illegal immigration and wants to blockade migrants from reaching Italian ports and boost the birth rate of Italian nationals to ease the need for migrant labour.
-FdI, frequently described as Eurosceptic, aims at a confederal Europe of sovereign nations as opposed to a federal Europe, and wants to "re-discuss" European Union treaties and amend Italy's constitution to give Italian law priority over European law, Once in favour of withdrawing from the eurozone, the party abandoned the idea.
+FdI, frequently described as Eurosceptic, aims at a "confederal Europe" of sovereign nations as opposed to a "federal Europe", and wants to "re-discuss" European Union treaties and amend Italy's constitution to give Italian law priority over European law.
+Once in favour of withdrawing from the eurozone, the party abandoned the idea.
 Prior to the start of the 2022 Russian invasion of Ukraine, the party was in favour of better relations with Russia while maintaining a pro-NATO stance.
 Since then, it has condemned the invasion and promised to send arms to Ukraine, and Meloni moved the party towards Atlantism.
 Besides being a leading member of the European Conservatives and Reformists Party, FdI has ties with the Conservative Party in the United Kingdom, Likud in Israel, and the Republican Party in the United States, where Meloni has been a guest at the CPAC Conference in February 2022.

-FdI had several organised internal factions, including a minor liberal-conservative faction, among them:
+FdI had several organised internal factions, including a minor liberal-conservative faction.
+It has also been stated that some internal wings of the party have ties to the neo-fascism movement.
+Factions include: